 Our work as educators must reflect the reality that global citizenship can hold different meanings for youth and families coming from different regions of the world.

-We design programs in the USA for both domestic and international students, building deeper understandings of regional differences and historical contexts, and thus developing the skillsets to better serve as an interlocutor between cultures in the future.
+We design programs that build deeper understandings of regional differences and historical contexts, and thus developing the skillsets to better serve as an interlocutor between cultures in the future.